 Examples of Real Estate Lemons

-- Recent statistics have shown poor cell service is one of the biggest deterrents for home buyers.
-So if you are trying to sell a property with terrible cellphone reception, you might want to consider something called a cell booster.
+Recent statistics have shown poor cell service is one of the biggest deterrents for home buyers.
+If you are trying to sell a property with terrible cellphone reception, you should consider something called a cell booster.
 This device can be ordered off amazon for around $150 and will increase cell reception at your property.
 This is an easy and cost effective fix to a huge real estate investing lemon.

 My Real Estate Lemon

-- Another example stems from my personal experience with a deal I am currently working on.
+Another example stems from my personal experience with a deal I am currently working on.
 I have a property that is made up of two structures, like a duplex.
 At the end of the backyard there is a huge, three story, concrete brick wall that actually touches one of the structures.
 The problem with this property isn’t the home itself, but what lies behind that wall.
-The real lemon is that there is a strip club located directly behind it.
+I would consider this property a lemon because it has a strip club located directly behind it.
 Three days ago, I received a full price offer on this house.
 The people loved the home but were curious what was behind the wall, so a few days after making the offer they drove around and discovered the strip club.
 Today, I received a cancellation notice I have to sign.
 Those buyers are running from that deal.

-Maybe the owner will want to buy it and then lease it out to some of his workers or someone that works in the area, wants to live close to their job.
-In a way, I’m just trying to overcome by celebrating the fact that the property exists.
-Just because it is undesirable for the vast majority of people looking to buy, doesn’t mean I can’t still make full price for the property by using creativity with the constraint of integrity.
+The owner of a strip club could purchase the property to lease it out to some of his workers.
+In a way, I'm just trying to overcome by celebrating the fact that the property exists.
+Just because it is undesirable to the majority of potential home buyers, doesn't mean I can't sell it at full price.
+It just takes some creativity with the constraint of integrity.